-Must be a child or spouse of a deceased police officer, peace officer, firefighter, volunteer firefighter or emergency medical service worker who died as a result of injuries sustained in the line of duty.
+Must be a child or spouse of a deceased police officer, peace officer,

 Must meet eligibility requirements and submit documentation supporting eligibility as noted in special supplement.

 Award amounts are based on tuition and nontuition costs of attendance.
 In combination with certain other state and federal grants, may equal the average cost of attendance at the State University of New York.